AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 Configure System Reference Clocks
 ----------------------------------
 The CLK104 module provides an ultra low-noise, wideband RF clock source for the ZCU208 RF-ADCs and RF-DACs.
-We use RFSoC Explorer to configure CLK104 to ouptut a coherent reference for the DTRX2 LO PLLs.
+We use the RFSoC Explorer to configure CLK104 to ouptut a coherent 122.88MHz reference for the DTRX2 LO PLLs.
 For more information refer to `Xilinx UG1437 - CLK104 RF Clock Add-onCard <https://www.xilinx.com/support/documentation/boards_and_kits/zcu216/ug1437-clk104.pdf>`_

+The following picture shows the details of the CLK104 module.
+The bottom SMA is the 122.88MHz reference clock output to be connected to the DTRX2 input reference clock port.
+And the other SMA connector above, labelled "INPUT_REF_CLK" is a provision for an external 10MHz master reference clock signal (used for synchronization with test equipments for instance).
+When an external 10MHz is not provided, the CLK104 module needs to be configured to use the internal 10MHz TCXO, as decribed in the steps below.

 .. figure:: images_system_setup/CLK104.png
     :align: center